apache/apex-core/operators/fs/block_reader.md

     return fs.open(new Path(block.getFilePath()));
   }
 ```
 All the ports and configurations are derived from the super class.
-It doesn't provide implementation of [`convertToRecord(byte[] bytes)`](#convertToRecord) method which is delegated to concrete sub-classes.
+It doesn't provide an implementation of [`convertToRecord(byte[] bytes)`](#convertToRecord) method which is delegated to concrete sub-classes.

 ###Example Application
 This simple dag demonstrates how any concrete implementation of `AbstractFSBlockReader` can be plugged into an application.

 ![Application with FSBlockReader](images/blockreader/fsreaderexample.png)

 In the above application, file splitter creates block metadata for files which are sent to block reader.
-Block reader parses the file blocks for records which are filtered, transformed and then persisted to a file (created per block).
+Partitions of the block reader parses the file blocks for records which are filtered, transformed and then persisted to a file (created per block).
 Therefore block reader is parallel partitioned with the 2 downstream operators - filter/converter and record output operator.
+The code which implements this dag is below.

 ```java
 public class ExampleApplication implements StreamingApplication